ChicoState/gymbuddy-ux/phaseII/README.md

 - Added feedback indicators (e.g., button states, success messages) to guide users through the interaction.
 - Transition to Web-Based Layout: Adapt the design from a mobile-first approach to a web-based interface to align with project developments.

 These recommendations directly shaped our next steps: we are currently implementing these changes into updated wireframes and will use them as the basis for future testing.
-The third and final sprints will focus on validating these updates through higher-fidelity prototypes and gathering feedback from a wider participant pool.
+The third and final sprints will focus on validating these updates through higher fidelity prototypes and gathering feedback from a wider participant pool.

 ## Caveats